Optable/privacy-sandbox-docs/pa-ssp-integration.md

 At the minimum the SSP `auctionConfig.seller` seller identifier should be shared with Optable.

 Exposing segmented (eg: publisher level) SSP inventory can be done on a per-SSP basis by sharing mapping tables either manually or programatically of `publisher ID -> name`.
-The publisher ID will be matched against `auctionSignals.site.publisher.id` field when present.
+The publisher ID will be matched against `{ortb2}.site.publisher.id` field when present.
-When it isn't present or doesn't match the inventory, the bid request will be assumed and reported to be on the *catchall* inventory for that seller.
+When it isn't present or doesn't match the inventory, the bid request will be assumed and reported to be on the *catchall* inventory for that seller if any.